hunyadi/md2conf/README.md

    * **Windows**: Download from [graphviz.org](https://graphviz.org/download/)
 3. **Download PlantUML JAR**: Download [plantuml.jar](https://github.com/plantuml/plantuml/releases) and set `PLANTUML_JAR` environment variable to point to it

+> The recommended minimum version is **v1.2026.2**; older versions may work but feature support might be limited.

 **Optional.** Converting formulas and equations to PNG or SVG images requires [Matplotlib](https://matplotlib.org/):

 ```sh